 - Collaboration capabilities: messaging, file share, and conferencing

-Lately, workspace collaboration tools that adhere to both internal and external usage gain traction to industries that involve finance, consultative advice, contracting, etc. Majority of the workspace collaboration tools we see now attract internal workflow.
+Lately, business communication tools that adhere to both internal and external usage gain traction to industries that involve finance, consultative advice, contracting, etc. Majority of the business communication tools we see now attract internal workflow.

 But, few team chats have focused on the concept of business-to-client communication (external).
-Symphony is one of the few workspace collaboration tools that tackle the external business-to-client conversation.
+Symphony is one of the few business communication tools that tackle the external business-to-client conversation.

 Symphony drives productivity with a kanban-like design, so users can place what’s most important first.
 Finally, the product is a great tool to have secure conversations with clients and enterprises.